Skip to content

 Dental Cleanings

-A dental cleaning, also known as a dental prophylaxis.
-It is a professional procedure performed by a dental hygienist or dentist to maintain optimal oral health.
-It involves the thorough removal of plaque, tartar, and stains from the teeth and gums.
+A dental cleaning is a procedure in which our dental hygienist or dentist strategically cleans your teeth to maintain optimal oral health.
+Here at our office we may also refer to it as a dental prophylaxis or prophy.
+It It involves the thorough removal of plaque, tartar, and stains from the teeth and gums.
 We do this to prevent problems and maintain a healthy smile.

 The purpose of a dental cleaning is to: